Laragear/Rut/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Submit an error
-title: "[X.x] What does happens that is considered an error or bug?"
+title: "[X.x] What does happen that is considered an error or bug?"
 labels: bug
 assignees: DarkGhostHunter